tomasmckelvey/fsid/README.md

 To reduce the computational complexity for the estimation algorithms, an accelerated algorithm is provided which evaluate the state-space realization of the transfer function matrix at arbitrary points.
-The toolbox is compatible with Python 2.7+ as well ass Python 3.0+.
+The toolbox is compatible with Python 2.7+ as well as Python 3.0+.

 The implementation is contained in file python/fsid.py.
 A the python script python/examples_fsid.py illustrates the use of the toolbox.
 Brief documentation is provided in python/fsid_v1.pdf.